anewsome1/ApolloUI/README.md

 # Apollo UI - CSS Framework

-This project provides the CSS framework and accompanying HTML reference for implementing the Apollo visual language to web applications.
+Apollo UI is the CSS framework for implementing the Apollo visual language in web applications.
+HTML documentation and examples can be found here (link coming soon) or by running the docs locally (see instructions below).

 ## Getting started